 The standing Committee couldn’t decide on 1,3-dichloropropene summer 2010, and even the Agriculture Council couldn’t get to a majority (against or for) end November 2010.
 This means Commission can decide and luckily Commissioner John Dalli kept to a no. This time health and the environment prevailed over commercial interest in a narrow escape.
 Even the old Directive states the prevailance of health and the environment over commercial interest is a matter of principle.
 But the contrary is seen many times in the Brussels arena.
 So a double remarkable achievement of Mr. Dalli and his cabinet.
 Thank you Mr. Dalli!!

 - PAN letter to national representatives, September 2010

 - Sustainable Use Directive on pesticides, 2009/128/EC

 Heavy industry pressure causes DG SANCO to put all energy in re-assessing pesticides on the basis of old rules (Directive 91/414) and neglect working on the evaluation of pesticides under the new regulation 1107/2009.
 The first 39 active substances (pesticides) to be evaluated according to the new rules and criteria in 2011/2012 will not be assessed, but only end 2015.
-Silently Commission published a Directive prolonging the use of this 39 substances and its hundreds of pesticides formulations based on it in Europe.
-Greenpeace and PAN-Europe decided to make a formal request to Commission to re-consider this decision, illustrated for the substance Glyphosate.
+Silently Commission published a Directive prolonging the use of these 39 substances and its hundreds of pesticides formulations based on it in Europe.
+Greenpeace and PAN-Europe decided to make a formal request to Commission to reconsider this decision, illustrated for the substance Glyphosate.

 The approval of Glyphosate can be shown to be based on very old tests of industry and of unknown quality and reliability.
 The enormous amount of scientific open literature is also not taken into account.
 A revision is urgently needed.